benchristel/sindarin/the-beginning.md

 The best way to start learning Sindarin is to just learn some phrases and get a feel for how the language sounds.
-If you look for patterns in the phrases below, you'll probably be able to learn a few useful words, and you might figure out a little bit of the grammar of Sindarin too!
+If you look for patterns in the phrases that follow, you can pick up few useful words, and you might learn a bit of grammar too!

 Of course, as you're sounding out these phrases it helps to know how they're supposed to be pronounced.
 If you pronounce the vowels [.s a e i o u] as in Spanish or Italian you won't go far wrong.
 The letter [.s y] sounds like _ee_ but with your lips tight as if saying _oo_.
 Sindarin [.s ch] is like the sound in Scottish _loch_.

-#### _You greet your traveling companions:_
+#### _You greet your traveling companions_

 !!example